maruffahmed/basic-express-authentication/README.md

 [MongoBD](https://www.mongodb.com/) - MongoDB website

-To connect MongoDB with the app, user your MongoDB connection string into here :
+To connect MongoDB with the app, use your MongoDB connection string into `app.js` :
 ![Example](/img/MongoDb_connection_string.png)

 Run this command for install all the packages i used: